 Young directors Ben Steinfeld and Noah Brody, two founders of Fiasco Theatre in New York City, guide their older actors along an occasionally bumpy road, from auditions to the final performance.

-On April 14, Still Dreaming will premiere on the WORLD Channel; beginning on that date, the film will be shown on several public television stations around the country in partnership with Twin Cities Public Television.
+Still Dreaming is being shown on several public television stations around the country in partnership with Twin Cities Public Television.

 Members of the Cast